jinnycho/jinnycho-blog/src/writings/funfact/animals/honeybadger.md

 # Fun Facts About Honey Badger
 ## 2023/12/02

-Do you know what is the most fearless animal on earth?
-This animal is a true fighter - bees, crested porcupines, cobras, leopards, even lions - it'll take on anyone.
+Did you know that the Guinness Book of Records named this animal as the most fearless animal.
+They are true fighters - bees, crested porcupines, cobras, scorpions, leopards, and even lions - they are eager to pick a fight with anyone.

 ![honeybadger_on_ground 1 alt ><](https://b2177947.smushcdn.com/2177947/wp-content/uploads//Amapa.png?lossy=1&strip=1&webp=1)